Carolyn Collins BA, LLB

 The Alberta Family Wellness Initiative

 Carolyn Collins holds a Bachelor of Laws from the University of Edinburgh and a Bachelor of Arts from the University of Calgary.
-She also studied International Politics at the University of Copenhagen as a precursor to her degree in law, with a focus on framing global political interplay to better predict strategic decision-making.
-Carolyn’s past professional highlights include Project Director to the Alberta Provincial Breast Cancer Program Chair, and planning committee member for Positively Pink, a non-profit education event to increase public knowledge of breast cancer.
-Carolyn manages the Foundation’s collaboration with the Change in Mind: Applying Neurosciences to Revitalize Communities Initiative, a ground breaking pilot aimed at using the core story of brain development to affect systems and policy change across North America.
-Carolyn is also spearheading the Resilience Scale prototype development and the infusion of Resilience into post-secondary populations, along with her work for the Foundation’s General Counsel and strategic initiatives in the justice sector.
+She also studied international politics at the University of Copenhagen as a precursor to her degree in law, with a focus on framing global political interplay to better predict strategic decision-making.
+Carolyn’s past professional highlights include Project Director to the Alberta Provincial Breast Cancer Program Chair and Planning Committee Member for Positively Pink, a non-profit education event to increase public knowledge of breast cancer.
+Carolyn manages the Foundation’s collaboration with the Change in Mind: Applying Neurosciences to Revitalize Communities Initiative, a groundbreaking pilot project aimed at using the core story of brain development to effect systems and policy change across North America.
+Carolyn is also spearheading the resilience scale prototype development and the infusion of the resilience model into post-secondary populations, along with her work for the Foundation’s General Counsel and strategic initiatives in the justice sector.
 She also has a long-standing history of volunteerism, including cancer prevention initiatives, equine rescue, and pet visitation therapy.
-Carolyn has traveled extensively and spends much of her spare time exploring new adventures.
+Carolyn has travelled extensively and spends much of her spare time exploring the world in search of new adventures.